 Singapore is connected to Johor state of Malaysia by two border crossings – Woodlands Causeway and Tuas Second Link.
 Both Causeway and Second Link open 24 hours a day and operate all year round.
 Due to strong historical and economic ties, hundreds of thousands of peoples travel across the borders daily.

-More than 50 thousands vehicles and 300 thousand people each day travel across the causeway, majority of whom are Malaysian working in Singapore although there are growing number of Singaporean living in Johor to take advantage of lower cost of living.
+More than 50 thousands vehicles and 300 thousand people each day travel across the causeway, majority of whom are Malaysians working in Singapore, although there are a growing number of Singaporeans living in Johor taking advantage of the lower cost of living.

-On daily basis, the traffic is generally heavy in the morning peak hour (7am-9am) entering Singapore and in the evening (after 6pm) towards Johor Bahru city.
-The traffic flow is reverse on weekend as Singaporeans head north to Johor Bahru for shopping and short vacation trips.
+On a daily basis, the traffic is generally heavy in the morning peak hour (7am-9am) entering Singapore and in the evening (after 6pm) towards Johor Bahru city.
+The traffic flow is reversed on weekends as Singaporeans head north to Johor Bahru for shopping and short vacation trips.

-During festive periods (Chinese New year, Hari Raya, Christmas and Deepevali) and long weekends, do expect huge amount of traffic that leads to massive jams on both the Causeway and the Second Link.
-It is advisable to check the traffic situation at the borders before you get on the road.
+During festive periods (Chinese New year, Hari Raya, Christmas and Deepevali) and long weekends, do expect huge amounts of traffic that leads to massive jams on both the Causeway and the Second Link.
+It is advisable that you check with our staff so that you can plan your trip well.

 1. WOODLANDS CAUSEWAY

-Causeway is situated at the north end of Singapore and linked Woodlands (Singapore) to the southernmost Malaysian city of Johor Bahru or simply JB.
-Causeway was constructed in 1924 across the Selat Tebrau (Strait of Johor) and is more congested as it is connected to JB town which is more densely polulated.
-Besides Causeway carries a 3-lane road, a railway and pipes through which Singapore imports its fresh water.
-With the majority of vehicles using Causeway, the ensuring traffic, noise and smog affects mostly downtown Johor Bahru and Woodlands Central
+Causeway is situated at the north end of Singapore and connects Woodlands (Singapore) to the southernmost Malaysian city of Johor Bahru (JB).
+The Causeway was constructed in 1924 across the Selat Tebrau (Strait of Johor) and is more congested as it is connected to JB town which is more densely polulated.

 2. TUAS SECOND LINK